eternalseptember/rpi-test/README.md

     * `/archive/YYYY/MM/DD` or `/archive/YYYY/M/D` is all of the posts made on that day.
 There is custom daily pagination for going to the previous and next days that there are posts for.
 * Advanced search page powered by [django-filter](https://django-filter.readthedocs.io/en/stable/index.html).
     * **NOTE:** Queries on the title and body (as well as other fields) are joined by **and**.
+    * Empty or invalid filters *don't* show every post!
     * Posts' title and body queries are highlighted.
     * Got rid of the error messages and only made the input box's outline red if there's an error.
     * Can search by date on a DateTime field, but the input has to be in month/day/year order, i.e. any combination of `MM/DD/YYYY` or `M/D/YYYY`.
     * Can search by category tag, and searched tags are highlighted.
     * A checkbox to search the categories with boolean `AND` (i.e. search for posts with all selected tags) instead of the default `OR`.
+    * A dropdown box to choose whether to sort results by date.
     * Advanced search results are paginated with the [{% querystring %}](https://docs.djangoproject.com/en/5.1/ref/templates/builtins/#dynamic-usage) template tage.
-    * Empty or invalid filters *don't* show every post!
+    * Clicking on the "Advanced Search" title toggles the visibility of the advanced search form, and the state is saved in a localstorage cookie so that the toggle state is maintained while navigating search results.
+    * The reset button returns the form to the values it had before, so if the form had submitted search results (which means those input fields have their attr `value`s set), clicking "reset" will return the form to the `value`s set.
+Clicking the "Search" link at the top gets the empty, clear form.

 ### Things that I will eventually experiment with